 Stitch the perfect stocking stuffer, a gift for a friend, or an accent for your home using fabric scraps!
-My easy-to-sew mug rug pattern is ideal to stitch using a peppermint theme.
+Nancy’s easy-to-sew mug rug pattern is ideal to stitch using a peppermint theme.
 In no time, create a set of festive drink coasters.

 Supplies, Notions, and Fabric:

 - Pellon’s Shirtailor Interfacing

 - Fusible Fleece

 - Trace’n Create Carefree Curves Template Set

 - Each single mug rug requires:

 - Cut four squares each measuring 4″ x 4″ from four fabric scraps.

 - Cut one square of fabric 7-1/2″ x 7-1/2″ for the back.

 - Cut one square 7-1/2″ x 7-1/2″ from the fleece and two same-sized squares from the interfacing.